opendocsg/slw-judgments-backfill/2002_SGHC_268/report.md

 12\.
 The plaintiff’s application was made under Order 24 rule 6 of the Rules of Court.
 Rule 6 (3) requires that an application for pre- action discovery be supported by an affidavit which must state the grounds for the application, the material facts pertaining to the intended proceedings and whether the person against whom the order is sought is likely to be a party to subsequent proceedings in court.

 13\.
-The Court of Appeal set out the law governing pre-action discovery under the Rules of the Supreme Court 1990 in _Kuah Kok Kim v Ernst & Young_ [1997] 1 SLR 169.
+The Court of Appeal set out the law governing pre-action discovery under the Rules of the Supreme Court 1990 in _Kuah Kok Kim v Ernst & Young_ <span class="citation">[1997] 1 SLR 169</span>.
 The law is not changed under the Rules of Court.

 14\.
 The Court ruled that: